JP6907/JP6907.github.io/source/_posts/hexo-theme-huweihuang.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>
 <!-- Place this tag where you want the button to render. -->

-Please <a class="github-button" href="https://github.com/YenYuHsuan/hexo-theme-beantech" data-icon="octicon-star" aria-label="Star YenYuHsuan/hexo-theme-beantech on GitHub">Star</a> this Project if you like it! <a class="github-button" href="https://github.com/YenYuHsuan" aria-label="Follow @YenYuHsuan on GitHub">Follow</a> would also be appreciated!
+Please <a class="github-button" href="https://github.com/huweihuang/hexo-theme-huweihuang" data-icon="octicon-star" aria-label="Star huweihuang/hexo-theme-huweihuang on GitHub">Star</a> this Project if you like it! <a class="github-button" href="https://github.com/huweihuang" aria-label="Follow @huweihuang on GitHub">Follow</a> would also be appreciated!
 Peace!